diogogithub/gnu-social/docs/user/src/what_is.md

 GNU social is a social network platform for communities.
 It enables you to publish short notes including URLs and pictures.
 If you're interested in what someone has to say you can subscribe them.
-When you log in to your account you see a timeline containing all the notes from people, groups and tags you subscribed.
+When you log in to your account you see a feed containing all the notes from people, groups and tags you subscribed.
 You can have a conversation with another person by replying to each other's notes.